Dub Housing: Reception and legacy

 At the end of 1978, NME named Dub Housing the year's eighth best album, while Sounds ranked it at number 13 on its year-end list.

 Robert Christgau of The Village Voice wrote in 1979, "not only is it abrasive and visionary and eccentric and hard-rocking itself, but it sent me back to The Modern Dance, which I liked fine originally and like more now".
 In The Village Voice's Pazz & Jop critics' poll for 1979, Dub Housing placed at number nine.
+The New York Times called Dub Housing "one of the finer recent new-wave records ... well worth hearing."